 Discovered: Venice is sinking, record low TB cases, more evidence that breast cancer screenings work, and very speedy planets.

 - And, once again, breast cancer screenings work.
 The other week science found that women who had mammograms between the ages of 40 and 49 had better prognoses than those who did not.
-This week, a 20-year study finds breast-cancer screenings lead to a "significant" drop in deaths.
-How significant is significant?
-"Compared with the pre-screening period 1986 to 1988, deaths from breast cancer among women aged 55 to 79 fell by 31 percent in 2009," said researcher Jacques Fracheboud.
-"We found there was a significant change in the annual increase in breast cancer deaths: before the screening programme began, deaths were increasing by 0.3 percent a year, but afterwards there was an annual decrease of 1.7 percent.
+This week, a 20 year study finds breast-cancer screenings lead to a"significant" drop in deaths.
+How significant is significant.
+"Compared with the pre-screening period 1986 to 1988, deaths from breast cancer among women aged 55-79 fell by 31% in 2009," said research Jacques Fracheboud.
+"We found there was a significant change in the annual increase in breast cancer deaths: before the screening programme began, deaths were increasing by 0.3% a year, but afterwards there was an annual decrease of 1.7%.
 This change also coincided with a significant decrease in the rates of breast cancers that were at an advanced stage when first detected."
 So, there you have it.
 It works.
 [University Medical Center, Rotterdam]

 - Planets that move faster than the speed of light.
 Though our here-on-Earth neutrinos probably don't move faster than the speed of light, these planets do.
 Space researchers have found planets that travel up to at a few percent of the speed of light, up to 30 million miles per hour.
 "These warp-speed planets would be some of the fastest objects in our galaxy.
 If you lived on one of them, you'd be in for a wild ride from the center of the galaxy to the Universe at large," explains researcher Avi Loeb.
 Sounds like fun?
 [Harvard Smithsonian Center for Astrophysics]